-Generally referred to as running head is placed on the top right corner with a one-inch space left on the right side and a half-inch from the top of the page.
-Some people write the word “page”short-form “pg.” or “p.” which is incorrect.
+Generally referred to as a running head is placed on the top right corner with a one-inch space left on the right side and a half-inch from the top of the page.
+Some people write the word “page” short-form, “pg.” or “p.” which is incorrect.

-Simply write your last name in the header followed by the page number, if your instructor doesn't want a page number on the first page of the document, then avoid writing page number.
+Simply write your last name in the header, followed by the page number.
+If your instructor doesn’t want a page number on the first page of the document, then avoid writing the page number.

 Moreover, if you are using your computer or laptop for writing your document, go to the setting of your word processor.
 Check if it has the feature of automatically adding the running head.